 Building on the Stepping Strong Center’s focus on interdisciplinary, collaborative research, the Stepping Strong Injury Prevention Fellowship provides a wonderful opportunity for young investigators to explore social science and public health principles while supporting the Injury Prevention Program’s mission of reducing the number and severity of traumatic injuries in Boston and beyond.

 Sarabeth Spitzer, MD, is a resident in the Department of General Surgery at Brigham and Women’s Hospital and a research fellow at the Center for Surgery and Public Health.
 She began her Stepping Strong Injury Prevention fellowship in the summer of 2021 with a focus in firearm injury prevention.
 After graduating magna cum laude from Harvard College with a Bachelor of Arts degree in neurobiology, she received her MD at Stanford Medical School and was awarded the 2021-22 Zuckerman Fellowship, which rewards outstanding leaders from the fields of medicine, law, and business.
-In addition to pursuing her residency at the Brigham, Dr. Spitzer is currently a candidate for a Master’s in Public Policy at the Harvard Kennedy School.
+In addition to pursuing her residency at the Brigham, Under the direction of Molly Jarman, PhD, Dr. Spitzer will serve until June 2023.

 The Stepping Strong Amputee Rehabilitation Fellowship

-It is with great excitement that we announce the establishment of the Stepping Strong Amputee Rehabilitation Fellowship program.
-This first-of-its kind fellowship will combine civilian and military multidisciplinary clinical and research expertise and training at Mass General Brigham organizations including the Brigham, Mass General, and Spaulding Rehabilitation, as well as the Walter Reed Army Medical Center.
-The inaugural fellow will work with physiatrists and colleagues in plastic surgery, orthopedic trauma, ortho-oncology, and wound care to redefine the notion of limb loss restoration and longitudinal rehabilitation care.
+This first-of-its kind fellowship combined civilian and military multidisciplinary clinical and research expertise and training across Mass General Brigham organizations and the Walter Reed Army Medical Center.
+The inaugural fellow, Tawnee Sparling, MD, worked with physiatrists and colleagues in plastic surgery, orthopedic trauma, ortho-oncology, and wound care to redefine the notion of limb loss restoration and longitudinal rehabilitation care.

 Tawnee Sparling, MD, is the inaugural Stepping Strong Amputee Rehabilitation Fellow.
 Based at Spaulding Rehabilitation Hospital, Dr. Sparling will be collaborating with teams at the Brigham, Mass General, and Walter Reed Medical Center.
 She pursued her undergraduate studies at Duke University, majoring in evolutionary anatomy and graduating summa cum laude in 2012.
 She then worked at the Michael W. Krzyzewski Human Performance Laboratory (K-Lab) at Duke, where she performed gait analyses on athletes and joint replacement patients.
 In 2017, she matriculated from the University of Pennsylvania Perelman School of Medicine.
 Most recently, she graduated in June 2021 from residency in Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital in Boston.
 Dr. Sparling’s physiatry interests lie in the amputee population and limb restoration rehabilitation as well as quality improvement and medical education.
 She hopes to provide services and resources to patients dealing with limb loss in a time of growing technologies to help this small field within physiatry expand throughout the years.